noneback/go-taskflow/README.md

 ![flg](image/fl.svg)

 ## What's more
-Any Features Request or Discussions are all welcomed.
+Any Features Request or Discussions are all welcome.